Jordan-Kowal/pipe-operator/README.md

 **property:** Properties cannot be called directly.
 You must resort to the use of `Then(lambda x: x.my_property)`.
 This will work just fine and ensure type-safety throughout the pipe.

-**verbosity:** To make the implementation linter and type-checker compliant, we had to implement various classes to be used in the pipe.

 **functions without positional/keyword parameters:** While they are technically supported by the `Pipe` class, your type-checker will not handle them properly, because the `Pipe` class expect the function to have